 \end{restatable}

-\begin{remark} Our proof uses a specific choice of $a$ to simplify the algebra.
-However, carefully solving a system of (nonlinear) equations to choose the distribution of $P_{Z|U}$ allows for any marginal distribution of $P(Z=1)$. \end{remark}
+\begin{remark} Our proof uses a specific choice of $a$ to simplify the algebra; solving a system of nonlinear equations for the distribution of $P_{Z|U}$ allows for any marginal $P(Z=1)$. \end{remark}

-\begin{remark} The above results extend to alternatives beyond Gaussian distributions under the condition that $Y(0) \overset{d}{=} C\{1 - Y(1)\}$, for some constant $C > 0.$ The proof relies on this symmetry in the potential outcomes to construct a distribution under $H_0(\Gamma)$ matching $Q$ over the observed data, $\{(Y_i(Z_i), Z_i), i=1,\cdots, n\}.$ Thus, the test $\psi_n^\Gamma$ above enjoys optimality beyond normal models.
-This symmetry is also unnecessary if one is interested in the mean (or conditional mean) of a single potential outcome $\E[Y(1)]$ (or $\E[Y(1) \mid X=x]$, in which case the test $\psi_n^\Gamma$ achieves the optimal design sensitivity for any alternative for which the proposed method is consistent. \end{remark}
+\begin{remark} The above optimality results for $\psi_n^\Gamma$ extend to alternatives beyond Gaussian distributions, so long as $Y(0) \overset{d}{=} C(1 - Y(1))$, for some constant $C > 0.$ The proof relies on this symmetry in the potential outcomes to construct a distribution under $H_0(\Gamma)$ matching $Q$ over the observed data, $\{(Y_i(Z_i), Z_i), i=1,\cdots, n\}.$ This symmetry is unnecessary if one is interested in the mean (or conditional mean) of a single potential outcome $\E[Y(1)]$ (or $\E[Y(1) \mid X=x]$, in which case the test $\psi_n^\Gamma$ achieves the optimal design sensitivity for any alternative for which the proposed method is consistent. \end{remark}